tbocek/example-ssr-csr/README.md

 - `name` (varchar)
 - `email` (varchar)

-Data persists in Docker volume `postgres-data`.
+Data persists in directory `.db` in the project directory.